-Second grade students study world and United States history, geography, economics and government by learning more about who Americans are and where they came from.
+First/second grade students study world and United States history, geography, economics and government by learning more about who Americans are and where they came from.
 They explore their own family’s history and listen to or read a variety of texts about distinctive individuals, peoples, achievements, customs, events, places or landmarks from long ago and around the world.
 Students learn more economic concepts by identifying producers, consumers, buyers and sellers in their own communities.

-Second grade social studies units of study include:
+First/second grade social studies units of study include:

-- Maps and World Geography
+- Maps and Our Countries of Origin

 - Brave People Who Made Our World A Better Place